 Trail construction begins on Phase 1 trails.

-Bracken Preserve officially opens for recreation use.
+Bracken Preserve officially opens for recreational use.

 City Council passes Resolution No. 2018-13 endorsing the expansion of the Bracken trail system by building three new additional trails.